nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/nuxeo-date-time-picker/README.md

 This modules provides a visual element to select both the date and time:
 - Displays times in local timezone of browser
-- Use 12-hour clock with AM/PM selector
+- Use 12-hour clock with AM/PM selector (or a 24-hour clock, see `hour24`)

 ## Usage